ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </tr>
   <tr>
     <td>Filter points farther than 550m from a water body</td>
     <td>A small amount of noise in the competition dataset was caused by a combination of human error, GPS device error, or a lack of adequate precision in recorded latitude and longitude.
 Excluding points that are farther than 500m from a water body helps ensure that the model learns from real-world environmental characteristics of cyanobacteria blooms rather than patterns in human error (see below for additional details).
-Applying this filter decreased the train set size from 11,299 to 8,979, and the test set size from 4,938 to 4,035</td>
+Applying this filter further decreased the train set size from 11,299 to 8,979, and the test set size from 4,938 to 4,035</td>
   </tr>
   <tr>
     <td>Exclude climate and elevation features</td>